All That Fall: The walk home

 Jerry catches them up to return something Mr Rooney has dropped.
-Learning that it is some kind of ball he demands the boy hand it to him.
-When pressed by his wife all he will say is that: "It is a thing I carry about with me," and becomes angry when pressed on the subject.
+Learning that it is some kind of ball, he demands the boy hand it to him.
+When pressed by his wife, all he will say is that: "It is a thing I carry about with me", and becomes angry when pressed on the subject.
 They have no small change so promise to give Jerry a penny on Monday to compensate him for his trouble.

-Just as the boy starts back Maddy calls him to see if he has learned what delayed the train.
-He has.
-Dan doesn't want to know – "Leave the boy alone, he knows nothing!
-Come on!" – but his wife insists.
-Jerry tells her that it was a child at which point her husband groans.
+Just as the boy starts back, Maddy calls him to see if he has learned what delayed the train.
+He has, but Dan doesn't want to know: "Leave the boy alone, he knows nothing!
+Come on!".
+However, his wife insists.
+Jerry tells her that it was a child, at which point her husband groans.
 When pushed for details the boy goes on: "It was a little child fell out of the carriage, Ma’am … Onto the line, Ma’am … Under the wheels, Ma’am."
 We assume the child is a girl – all the foreshadowing in the play has been pointing to that – but, crucially, Beckett never actually says.
 (See his comment to Kay Boyle below however).

-With that Jerry exits.
+With that, Jerry exits.
 We hear his steps die away and the couple head off in silence.
-Maddy must realise the death happened while she was making her way to the station but she is – for once – speechless.
-All we are left with is the wind and the rain and to wonder what, if anything, Mr Rooney actually had to do with the death of the child.
+Maddy must realise the death happened while she was making her way to the station but she is, for once, speechless.
+All we are left with is the wind and the rain, and the question what, if anything, Mr Rooney had to do with the death of the child.

 The third section of the play returns Maddy to the relative calm of the walk home.
-They encounter a further three people only this time they are all children.
+They encounter a further three people, only this time they are all children.
 The laburnum also serves as an important benchmark.
-In the opening scene Maddy admires it, now its condition has deteriorated.
+In the opening scene Maddy admires it but now its condition has deteriorated.
 The weather has also continued to worsen until, at the end, they are in the middle of a "[t]empest of wind and rain".
 The actor David Warrilow relates: "When I saw Beckett in January, one of the first things he said was: 'What do you think of All That Fall?’...
 [Later I asked him the same question.]
 And he looked down and said, 'Well, a number of weaknesses'.
 [I asked:] 'Do you mean the production?’
 He said, 'No, no, no. The writing.'...
 'What I really was waiting for was the rain at the end.'"

-In 1961 Kay Boyle asked Beckett if, at the end of Happy Days, Willie is reaching for the gun, or for his wife.
+In 1961, Kay Boyle asked Beckett if, at the end of Happy Days, Willie is reaching for the gun, or for his wife.
 Beckett replied: